 If the defined operator appears as a result of a macro expansion, the C standard says the behavior is undefined.
 GNU cpp treats it as a genuine defined operator and evaluates it normally.
-It will warn wherever your code uses this feature if you use the command-line option '-pedantic', since other compilers may handle it differently.
+It will warn wherever your code uses this feature if you use the command-line option '-Wpedantic', since other compilers may handle it differently.
+The warning is also enabled by '-Wextra', and can also be enabled individually with '-Wexpansion-to-defined'.